We5ter/Scanners-Box/README.md

 ## Introduction

-**Scanners Box** also known as **scanbox**, is a powerful **hacker toolkit**, which collects more than 10 categories of open source scanners from Github, including subdomain, database, middleware and other modular design scanner etc. **But for other Well-known scanning tools, such as nmap, w3af, brakeman, arachni, nikto, metasploit, aircrack-ng will not be included in the scope of collection.**
+**Scanners Box** also known as **scanbox**, is a powerful **hacker toolkit**, which has collected more than 10 categories of open source scanners from Github, including subdomain, database, middleware and other modular design scanner etc. **But for other Well-known scanning tools, such as nmap, w3af, brakeman, arachni, nikto, metasploit, aircrack-ng will not be included in the scope of collection.**

 ## Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->